whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ### Instructor Feedback

 In week 5 I worked with Horace for an hour pairing session.
+This is his feedback:

-* doing well mechanically -- pretty comfortable translating ideas into cod
+* doing well mechanically -- pretty comfortable translating ideas into code
 * enums are ok -- doing well with basic looping; could keep adding to that toolbox over the next couple weeks
 * biggest thing to focus on is going slower and breaking problems into small approachable pieces
 * seems like once we identify what the small piece is you are able to get it done pretty easily, so we just need ot get to that point more quickly